JayvonK/SocialMediaRecreate/README.md

+//Jayvon Khuth
+//3/19/24
+//Social Media Dashboard in React
+//Recreated a static socail media dashboard website using react typescript and tailwind.
+There's also additional features like light and dark mode, which I achieved by passing in props and state variables into the classnames of JSX elements.
+This recreation was fairly simple and easy, I enjoyed coding this all out.
+Also for the button I simply just followed a youtube video and added my own code to it.

 // Peer Reviewed By: Liam Garcia
 // Peer Review: It's a one to one replica of the example.
 The light and dark mode works properly.
 Great job as always!